NeuralLabIITGuwahati/CorrCA-application-on-a-P300-based-EEG-Dataset-/README.md

 3. corrca_plot.m gives
 a.
 ITC values of CorrCA componts, components, projection matrix, forward model.
 b.
-It generates the plot of SNR, ERP, topoplots of each subjects. c.If you use your own datasets then change the sample frequency, channel location file.
+It generates the plot of SNR, ERP, topoplots of each subjects.

+### If you use your own datasets then change the sample frequency, channel location file.

 References: